hirmes/Onward/README.md

 The next day (specifically, right after midnight), when you next open a window or tab, the tasks will reappear.
 They are *daily* tasks, after all.
 If you want to get rid of a task forever (I mean, like, if you really want to stop feeding the cat, ok) then hover over the task and you will see a little link titled "Delete Permanently"

-**New in Version 1.1**: Completed tasks are now listed below uncompleted tasks, as a reminder of how awesome you've been today.
+**New in Version 1.1**:

+* Completed tasks are now listed below uncompleted tasks, as a reminder of how awesome you've been today.
+* You can drag tasks to reorder them.  **NOTE**: You can only permanently change the task order if no tasks have been completed that day.

 ## Those links at the bottom